subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$ {\overline P}(q) = \delta(q-q_0) $$

 This is saying that there is only one possible value $q_0$ for the overlap between pure states, and this value must be the self-overlap of the unique pure state in the system.
 This is typically the paramagnetic state which exists at high temperatures.
-Hence the replica symmetric solution is only valid if there is a single equilibrium state.
+Hence the replica symmetric solution is only valid if there is a single pure state, which is the case at high temperatures.

 **The 1-RSB Solution**